mlombera94/mlombera94.github.io/_pages/projects.md

 - Batch SKU forecasts
 - Statistical analysis/visualization

-To view more information about the application, visit the github page and if you're interested in testing the application, visit the shinyapp.io page where the application is hosted.
+To view more information about the application, visit the [github page](https://github.com/mlombera94/forecast_R-shiny) and if you're interested in testing the application for yourself, visit the [shinyapp.io page](https://mlombera.shinyapps.io/forecast_r-shiny/) where the application is hosted.

 ![gif2](https://user-images.githubusercontent.com/20471627/66339136-5872de80-e8f7-11e9-9f05-650156aff007.gif)